-This update reflects the latest government’s announcements regarding COVID-19 made up to the 1st June 2020).
+This update reflects the latest government’s announcements regarding COVID-19 made up to the 21st June 2020).

-Limited community fundraising activities
+Limited community & digital fundraising events and activities

-Early to mid July
+From early to mid July

 Limited charity retail activities